Enriching a predicate and tame expansions of the integers: Introduction

 \begin{alphatheorem} Let $T$ be a complete theory and let $Q$ be an $\emptyset$-definable stably embedded set in $T$.
 Fix an arbitrary structure $\cQ$ expanding $Q_{\indd}$, and let $\Tbig$ be the corresponding enrichment of $T$.
 Then $\Tbig$ is stable (resp., superstable, $\omega$-stable) if and only if $T$ and $\Thx$ are stable (resp., superstable, $\omega$-stable). \end{alphatheorem}

 This result is proved in Section \ref{sec:pres stable} (see Theorem \ref{T:pres. of stab}).
 The proof stems from the fact that, since $Q$ is stably embedded, we can characterize types in $\Tbig$ by means of certain types in $T$ and $\Thx$ (see Proposition \ref{prop:char types D}).
 The preservation of stability can also be proved in a more combinatorial fashion along the lines of the proof for NIP in \cite{JaSi} (see Remark \ref{rem:stabJS}).
 For superstability, the proof is more intricate and relies on Shelah's saturation spectrum \cite[Theorem VIII.4.7]{classification}.
+As a result we obtain in Corollary \ref{cor:Hils} a negative answer to the question of existence of a strongly dependent field which eliminates $\exists^\infty$, as opposed to fields of finite dp-rank \cite[Lemma 2.2]{DoGoStrong}.
+The idea behind this example is due to Martin Hils.

 In Section \ref{sec:NIPNTP2}, we first recount the analogue of Theorem \ref{athm:stable-pres} for NIP (due to \cite{ChSi,JaSi}), and then we prove the analogue for NTP$_2$ using various key results of Chernikov and Hils \cite{CheHil} (see Propostion \ref{prop:CH}).